40 Ways to Slash Your Risk of Osteoporosis

 Practice osteoporosis prevention with these 40 ways that help lower risk, from adding more calcium to your diet to testing your bones.

-Calcium and vitamin D are the two main nutrients that help build strong bones.
-They both work together to support bones and promote bone growth.
-Preserving good bone health is vital at all stages in life, especially after age 50, when bones can become weaker due to the loss of calcium and other minerals, which can potentially, lead to osteoporosis.
+Preserving good bone health is vital at all stages in life, especially after age 50, when bones can become weaker due to the loss of calcium and other minerals, which can potentially lead to osteoporosis.

 According to the National Osteoporosis Foundation (NOF), 54 million Americans either have osteoporosis or are at risk for it due to low bone mass.
 Currently, there are effective therapies to treat the condition, some involve medication.
 However, prevention can be the best form of treatment.